By now, you’ve probably heard (or worse, have had direct experience with) that this flu season is shaping up to be especially bad.

 Nearly every state is reporting widespread flu activity, and this year’s vaccine is proving ineffective against the most widely circulating strains of the virus.

 What’s more, there’s no way to instantly cure common winter ailments like the flu or common cold.
-But by getting plenty of rest (and drinking lots of fluids), you can help your immune system fight a nasty virus faster—and start feeling like your old self sooner.
+But by getting plenty of rest (clocking 7 to 9 hours of sleep each night) and drinking lots of fluids, you can help your immune system fight a nasty virus faster—and start feeling like your old self sooner.

 Trouble is, sleeping soundly doesn’t usually come easy when you are sick.
 A stuffy nose and congestion can make it harder to breathe.
 A scratchy throat can mean frequently waking up, and chest congestion can give you uncontrollable coughing fits.